-If you’re looking to keep a tighter leash on your spending and want help saving, then Oval Money may be worth considering.
+If you’re looking to keep a tighter leash on your spending and want help saving, then an app may be worth considering.
 Take a look at this Oval Money review to see what’s included, plus, there’s a promo code so you can claim a free £5!

 Oval Money claims to be a free app that helps everyone be “money wise”.
 Not only does the app allow you to track your spending, but it also allows you to save money too without lifting a finger.